gvanempel/gvanempel.github.io/_pages/research.md

 <br/>

 ## Work In Progress
-School Disruption, Parental Input, and Early Childhood Development (with Jinhu Li and Yijuan Chen)<br/>
+School Disruptions, Parental Input, and Early Childhood Development (with Jinhu Li and Yijuan Chen)<br/>
 <br/>

 Child Labour Ban, Schooling, and Domestic Violence (with Adam Dzulkipli and Sara Hutchinson-Tovar)<br/>